wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 ## Staged development proposal

 1. All parent relationships described in this document to be displayed as series links.
-   - This includes 773 relationships with identifiers.
+   - This includes 773 relationships with identifiers, which will eventually link between Works.
    - The subpart ($g or $v) is ignored
 2. Improve handling of identified Work->Work links for hierarchical display.
 3. Improve handling of asymmetric partOf links to link directly by id.